アルベルトーキョーの進化を楽しむ【戦術編】<br />

 "Tactics are born from excellent positioning."

-Now, I don't understand "positional play".
+Well, I don't understand "positional play".
 Just when I thought I was starting to understand, new elements are added and it feels like it's constantly changing.

 "In positional play, it is important to maintain possession of the ball, but it is not positional play for the sake of positional play, it must be ball possession for the purpose of scoring points.
 In order to do that, we have to take risks and play attacking football at some point.
 I don't think the opponent would mind.
 I think that is the wall we are currently facing."